iqbal1362/assign/README.md

-These code are as a assignment for Antara Mahmud!
+These code are as a assignment for Antara Mahmud for compiler design!